ambaye15/AQSM_SW1PerS/docs/instructions.md

 -`Landmark/Sensor_n`: TDA-derived periodicity score for the n-th most persistent $H_1$ point for a given pose landmark or sensor.
 -`Sensor_Period`: Estimated period of an accelerometer sensor (Accelerometer data only).
 May add if one has acess to high-temporal rate video data.
 -`PersonID`: Unique particiapnt # (e.g. 001 -> 1, 002 -> 2, etc.)

+All Jupyter notebooks and code provide an interpretable and easy-to-follow pipeline to replicate all experiments done in the paper.

 ---